spatie/laravel-medialibrary/docs/advanced-usage/ordering-media.md

 Media::setNewOrder([11, 2, 26]);
 ```

-Of course you can also manually change the value of the `order_column`.
+Of course, you can also manually change the value of the `order_column`.

 ```php
 $media->order_column = 10;